 We may update this policy at any time by publishing a new version here.

 You should check this page occasionally to ensure you are happy with any changes to this policy.

-If you have any queries about your personal information, believe we hold inaccurate information on you, or need to identify what personal information we hold on you, please refer to the Contact Us section.
+If you have any queries about your personal information, believe we hold inaccurate information on you, or need to identify what personal information we hold on you, please refer to the Contact Us section (bottom of page).

 If you have requested editorial content associated with your personal information to be amended/removed, but we’ve declined to follow through, you can make a complaint by visiting Make a Complaint.

 By e-mailing Shetland News, you authorise Shetland News to retain such personal information, which may be used for journalistic purpose (this will be clarified when the Data Protection Bill is complete).